 Whether you’re tired of mowing the lawn constantly or simply want a different look and feel to your outdoor space, lawn alternatives may be the perfect option for you.

 Explore the factors you need to consider before choosing a lawn type and why traditional grass may not be ideal.

 All grass is created equal, right?
 Wrong; there are multiple types of grass, each with its own benefits and disadvantages.
 Property owners typically report the following issues with traditional grass:

-- Requires consistent maintenance.
-Grass needs to be mowed monthly (at least) and requires the additional expense of a lawn mower and fuel.
+Grass needs to be mowed every week or two and requires the additional expense of a lawnmower, whipper snipper and fuel.

-- Requires supplemental irrigation.
 Particularly in dry areas, grass is prone to die during times of drought.
-Keeping a lush lawn intact during dry seasons will require frequent watering and maybe even an irrigation system.
+Keeping a lush lawn intact during dry seasons will require frequent watering and maybe even the expense of an irrigation system.

 If you’re looking for easier ideas to create a beautiful landscape, you’re in luck.
 Alternatives to traditional grass lawns are convenient, stunning, and naturally inviting.